dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 Villains
 --------

-###Poachers
+Adjust the number of _Poachers_ and/or _Gorillas_ up or down to challenge your players' characters.

+###Guenter Oosthiezen

-Guenter Oosthiezen and several cronies are aboard the _S.S.
+Guenter Oosthiezen and several poachers are aboard the _S.S.
 Cattaro_ trying to smuggle several gorillas to the Chicago Zoo.

-####Guenter Oosthiezen
+Guenter's a good shot with his rifle, and his father taught him how to box.
+He's eager for his payday, and&mdash;after all the trouble he's gone to&mdash;he's willing to just about anything to finish what he started.

 AC 15, HD4, #At 1 (Rifle/Fisticuffs), Dam 1d8/1d4+2, Mv 40', Sv F4, Ml 10